 11. How do I become a member?

-1) Receive Jesus Christ as your Lord and Savior.
-2) Attend our Welcome Lunch & Foundations class.
-3) Be in agreement with Harvest's statement of faith, strategy, and structure.
-4) Make a commitment by signing Harvest's Membership Covenant.
+1) Attend Starting Point 2) Attend the Foundations class.
+3) Make a commitment by signing Harvest's Membership Covenant.